tallseth/Wizards-Castle-csharp/README.md

 Other issues
 * Got a sinkhole loop in testing.
 Probably only matters on the small loop, but maybe something to think about fixing.
-* NullReference in PLayerAttackSituation if atteack causes weapon to break.